gabes135/gabes135.github.io_old/_pitches/02-numerical-integration.md

 $\vec{v} _ {n+1} = \vec{v} _ {n} + \vec{k _ { 2, v }}  \quad \vec{x} _ {n+1} = \vec{x} _ {n} + \vec{k _ { 2, x }} $

+The accerlation function used is derived from the [equation of motion]({% link _pitches/01-eqs-of-motion.md %}) discussed previously and depends soley on the velocity (the spin vector of the ball is taken to be constant).
+The image on the right is an example of using RK4, the same technique as RK2 but with four intermediate steps.
+It is clear how the prediction of the next point on the graph is improved with each k-step.